-730-774); and (2) Only the following payment or financing terms may be used: (i) Payment of cash in advance; (ii) For authorized sales of agricultural items, financing by a banking institution located in a third country provided the banking institution is not a designated national, United States citizen, United States permanent resident allen, or an entity organized under the laws of the United States (including foreign branchos).
-Such financing may be confirmed or advised by a United States financing by a banking institution located in a third country provided the banking institution; or (iii) For all other authorized sales, financing by a banking institution located in a third country provided the banking institution is not a designated national or a person subject to the jurisdiction of the United States Such financing may be confirmed or advised by a United States banking institution.
+(2) Only the following payment of financing terms may be used: (i) Payment of cash in advance; (ii) For authorized sales of agricultural items, financing by a banking institution located in a third country provided the banking institution is not a designated national, United States citizen, United States citizen, United halonal, United States Citizen, United States permanent resident alien, or an entity organized under the laws of the United States or any jurisdiction within the United States (including foreign branches).
+Such financing may be confirmed or advised by a United States banking locativition or confirmed or advised by a United States banking institution; or (iii) For all other authorized sales, financing by a banking institution located in a third country provided the banking institution is not a designated national or a person subject to the jurisdiction of the United States.
+Such financing may be confirmed or advised by a United States banking institution.

-(e) Specific licenses may be issued on a case-by-case basis authorizing the travel-related transactions set forth in \$515.560(c) and other transactions that are directly incident to the marketing, sales negotiation, accompanied delivery, or servicing of exports or reexports that are consistent with the export or reexport licensing policy of the Department of Commerce.
+(e) Specific licenses may be issued on a case-by-case basis authorizing the travel-related transactions set forth in § 515,560(c) and other transactions that are directly incident to the marketing, sales negotiation, accompanied delivery, sues negotiation, accompanied delivery or servicing of exports or reexports that are consistent with the export or reexport licensing policy of the Department of Commerce.

-4. Revise the heading of § 515,559 and the Note to § 515,559 to read as follows:
+4. Revise the heading of § 515.559 and the Note to § 515.559 to read as follows:

-§ 515.559 Certain transactions by U.S. owned or controlled foreign firms with Cuba.
+§ 515.559 Certain transactions by U.S.-owned or controlled foreign firms with Cuba.

-Note to § 515.559: For reexportation of U.S.-origin goods, wares, or merchandise by U.S.-owned or controlled foreign firms, see § 515.533.
-Transactions by U.S.-owned or controlled foreign firms directly incident to the exportation of information or informational materials or the donation of food to nongovernmental entities or tool to nongovernmental entities or individuals in Cuba are exempt from the prohibitions of this part.
+Note to § 515.559: For reexportation of Note to § 515.559: For reexportation of U.S.-origin goods, wates, or merchaodise by U.S.-owned or controlled foreign firms, see § 515.533.
+Transactions by U.S.-owned or controlled foreign firms directly incident to the exportation of information or informational materials or the donation of food to nongovernmental entities or individuals in Cuba are exempt from the prohibitions of this part.
 See § 515.206.
-For the waiver of the prohibitions contained in § 515.207 with respect to vassels transporting shipments of goods, wares, or merchandise pursuant to this section, see § 515.550.
+For the waiver of the prohibitions contained in § 515.207 with respect to vessels transporting shipments of goods, wares, or merchandise pursuant to this section, see § 515.550.